Total Maximum Daily Loads (TMDLs) Background, History, and Why We Monitor

 Monitoring Program Partners

 The monitoring program is funded by the Cities of Ashland, Talent, Phoenix, Medford, Central Point, and Jacksonville, Jackson County, and the Department of Agriculture (ODA).
-Other partners that participate in the program include the Department of Forestry (ODF), Rogue Valley Sewer Services (RVS), and the Department of Environmental Quality (DEQ).
-Lab space for analyzing samples is donated by the Vernon Thorpe Water Reclamation Facility.
+Other partners that participate in the program include the Department of Forestry (ODF), Rogue Valley Sewer Services (RVSS), and the Department of Environmental Quality (DEQ).
+Lab space for analyzing samples is donated by the the City of Medford.

 Click on the links below for more information on the monitoring program.